The University administration reserves the absolute discretion to determine appropriate

 - Disciplinary Probation

-Disciplinary probation is a period of review during which the student must demonstrate the willingness and ability to comply with University rules, regulations and all other stipulated requirements.
+Disciplinary probation is a period of review during which the student must demonstrate the willingness and ability to comply with University policies, regulations and all other stipulated requirements.

 - Disciplinary Warning